ammmir/node-oauth2-provider/README.md

-# OAuth 2 Provider for node.js
+# OAuth 2 Provider for Connect & Express

-Supports both server-side (code) and client-side (token) OAuth flows.
+This is a node.js module for implementing OAuth2 servers (providers) that support server-side (code) and client-side (token) OAuth flows.

+It's very customizable, so you can (and currently, must) take care of OAuth token storage and client lists.
+In the future, a Mongo or Redis backed abstraction will be provided so you don't need to care about any kind of storage at all.

 ## Quick Start